Azure/autorest.powershell/readme.md

 cumbersome.

 ### Autorest plugin configuration
-- Please don't edit this section unless you're re-configuring how the powershell extension plugs in to AutoRest AutoRest needs the below config to pick this up as a plug-in - see https://github.com/Azure/autorest/blob/master/docs/developer/architecture/AutoRest-extension.md
+- Please don't edit this section unless you're re-configuring how the powershell extension plugs in to AutoRest.
+AutoRest needs the below config to pick this up as a plug-in - see https://github.com/Azure/autorest/blob/master/docs/developer/architecture/AutoRest-extension.md

 ``` yaml